There are only two metro lines in downtown Rome. For bus and metro lines see:

 Make sure you always wear comfortable shoes (trekking shoes or sneakers are best), and hat, sunglasses and sunscreen in the Summer.

-Food is pretty much good all over the city.
+Food is pretty good all over the city.
 Make sure you try the pastas (Amatriciana, Carbonara, Gnocchi), artichokes, “fiori fritti” (fried zucchini flowers stuffed with anchovies and mozzarella) and “supplì” (fried rice balls with a mozzarella heart).
 Pizza in Rome is with a thin and crispy crust, best if wood fired.

 Snack bars are the best for a quick sandwich or just a coffee.
 Normally you have to pay at the cashier before you proceed to the counter to order.
 Locals drink coffee standing at the counter.
 Most places charge for sitting at the tables inside, and more for sitting at the outdoor tables.
 Take-away coffee is not common, and it normally comes in a small soft plastic glass.